Our knowledge of orthopaedics. Your best health.

 Surgery may be recommended for a cavernous hemangioma if the lesion is destroying the healthy tissues surrounding it.
 In some cases, a hemangioma can cause painful symptoms severe enough to consider surgical treatment.

 Procedure.
 The procedure to surgically remove a hemangioma is called an excision.
-General anesthesia is used to put you to sleep, then your doctor will make an incision in your skin and cut the tumor out.
+After general anesthesia is used to put you to sleep, your doctor will make an incision in your skin and cut the tumor out.

 Recovery.
 You will likely have stitches, which your doctor will remove within a few weeks.
 Your doctor will wrap the area with a compressive bandage and provide you with specific instructions about activity restrictions to guide your recovery.